KedoKudo/TSCD162_CorelliCaliExplore/README.md

-# MantidWorkbench_dev_template
+# TSCD162_CorelliCaliExplore
-This is a template for setting up a development repo for MantidWorkbench related tasks.
+This repo is for tracking the development work of task https://code.ornl.gov/sns-hfir-scse/diffraction/single-crystal/single-crystal-diffraction/-/issues/162

 # Folder renaming convention